f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Configuring_NNCP_NAD_configs_in_Red_Hat_OpenShift/configuring_NNCP_NAD_configs_in_ocp.rst

 Pre-requesites
 -------------------------------
-OCP 3 Node Cluster should be available.
+1) OCP 3 Node Cluster should be available.
 Installation of OCP 3 Node cluster is mentioned in the doc here.
+2) NMState Operator must be installed in OCP cluster.

-Network configurations such as Port Group and Virtual Switch should be configured in VMware ESXi Machine.
+3) Network configurations such as Port Group and Virtual Switch should be configured in VMware ESXi Machine.

 Now, with the above conditions satisfied, we proceed with the introducing Network to the 3 Node cluster first and then to the VMs in that cluster.